 Operating expenses included an \$80 million increase in cost of sales from \$252 million to \$332 million and a \$5 million decrease in product development costs from \$331 million to \$326 million.
-Higher cost of sales was due to the release of Disney Infinity and the inclusion of Lucasfilm.
+Higher cost of sales was due to the release of Disney Infinity 1.0 and the inclusion of Lucasfilm.

-The increase in selling, general, administrative and other costs was due to higher marketing costs at our console games business in connection with the release of Disney Infinity, partially offset by the favorable impact of foreign currency translation as a result of the strengthening of the U.S. dollar against the Japanese yen.
+Selling, general, administrative and other costs increased \$20 million from \$429 million to \$449 million due to higher marketing costs at our console games business in connection with the release of Disney Infinity 1.0, partially offset by the favorable impact of foreign currency translation as a result of the strengthening of the U.S. dollar against the Japanese yen.